EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 .. note:: If the rift end time (and optional start time) is not explicitly specified in the drill site file or explicitly on the ``backtrack`` command-line
           (or explicitly via the :func:`pybacktrack.backtrack_and_write_well` function) then both the rift start and end times are obtained implicitly from the builtin rift start/end time grids.
-However it is possible that the well location is not inside the rifting region of the rift start/end time grids, in which case an error is generated and you must then explicitly provide the rift end time (and optionally the rift start time).
+If the well location is outside valid regions of the rift start/end time grids then an error is generated and you must then explicitly provide the rift end time (and optionally the rift start time).
+However currently the rift grids cover all submerged continental crust (ie, where the total sediment thickness grid contains valid values but the age grid does not) and not just the areas that are rifting - see :ref:`rift gridding <pybacktrack_builtin_rift_gridding_procedure>` - so an error is unlikely to be generated.

 If a rift *start* time is specified, then the stretching factor varies exponentially between the rift *start* and *end* times (assuming a constant strain rate).
 The stretching factor at the rift *start* time is ``1.0`` (since the lithosphere has not yet stretched).
 The stretching factor at the rift *end* time is